ljbw-online/pygta5/README.md

-# pygta5
 This project has the long term goal of applying reinforcement learning to the task of GTA V driving.
-The agent will be rewarded for staying on the road and avoiding collisions as much as possible.
+The current reward function could be expressed as "distance gained since previous time-step".
+In the future the agent will be incentivised to stay on the road and avoid collisions.

-## Current Approach
-The main file is dqn.py.
-In this file I am trying to use the DQN agent from TF-Agents to solve Breakout with Deep Q-Learning.
-Once I have verified that my script can solve Breakout I will move back to GTA and use that as the environment.
+The main file is dqn.py which features a double deep Q-learning algorithm with a dueling-architecture model.
+A single-stream (i.e. non-dueling) model exceeds random performance in Atari Breakout after less than 24 hours of training with this script.
+This is not true for the dueling-architecture model so there must be problems with my implementation so far.

 I have made a FiveM mod which allows me to send actions to GTA via a socket.
 I run the game on a separate Windows PC and get the image from the game window with a capture card.

-Despite much experimentation and inspection of the TF-Agents code, I have so far never seen the DQN agent exceed the performance of a random policy on Breakout.
-If you have successfully used TF-Agents to solve a non-trivial environment please contact me and let me know how you did it.

 Thanks to Sentdex for his initial work on this.